Glen Benton: Stage persona

+Lyrical themes

-Benton is known for his Satanist and anti-Christian beliefs, and Deicide's lyrical content rarely deviates from blasphemous topics.
-Benton said: "It’s beaten into me, so I can’t sing about anything else.
+Benton writes all of Deicide's lyrics, and the band's themes rarely deviate from blasphemous topics such and anti-Christian sentiment and Satanism.
+Benton stated that: "It’s beaten into me, so I can’t sing about anything else.
 If I try to sing about other things, I draw a complete blank.
 I let the universe speak through me, and if I have to force it, it just won’t come."
-Comparing lyric writing to defecation, he said: "You want it to [...] flow out of you naturally."
+Comparing lyrical composition to defecating, he stated that "you want it to [...] flow out of you naturally."
+He further explained that his lyricisms are not intended to exclusively attack Christianity, saying: "When I say God or Christianity or Jesus, whatever you want to refer to it, I mean all your Jesuses, all your gods, all your so-called prophets, all religions.
+All of it.
+I'm not picking on one.
+I'm picking on all of it, okay?
+People can interpret it the way they want to interpret it, towards their god or whatever."

 Benton attempts to incorporate double messages into his lyrics, and claims to have been deeply disturbed by some of the messages he has heard while playing Deicide songs backwards.

-Benton is notorious for an inverted cross he has repeatedly branded into his forehead over the years, beginning when he was 22.
-According to Deicide drummer Steve Asheim, this act was likely in response to previous press attention the band received when Brian Hoffman burned an inverted cross into his arm with a cigarette.
-Benton estimated that he had burned the cross into his skin twelve times, adding that the most recent time he was able to see veins and bone from his skull.
-He eventually ceased this practice after his mother begged him to do so.
-Benton said: "To this day, I don’t know what the fuck I was thinking, but I knew that I had been christened Catholic as a child, and I felt that the best way to take care of that would be my symbolic way of taking that Catholic mark off of my skin."